Mirror symmetry and rigid structures of generalized K3 surfaces: Mirror symmetry for generalized K3 surfaces

-Although this formulation works beautifully in many case, it cannot be a definitive one as this artificial assumption does not hold in general.
-A prototypical example of such K3 surfaces is a Shioda--Inose K3 surface, which is a K3 surface $S$ with the maximal Picard number $20$.
-Hence, by the Hodge index theorem, $T(S)$ is of signature $(2,0)$ and the assumption is never satisfied.
-A natural question "How can we understand mirror symmetry for Shioda--Inose K3 surfaces?" is a long-standing puzzle in the mirror symmetry community.
-Indeed, its K\"ahler moduli space is of dimension 20 and complex moduli space is of dimension 0, and there seems no mirror partner for a Shioda--Inose K3 surface.
+Although Dolgachev's formulation works well in many cases, it has a few issues and cannot be considered definitive.
+First of all, $NS'(S)$ and $T(S)$ are not truly symmetric; the minimal rank of $NS'(S)$ is $3$ (as long as $S$ is algebraic) while the minimal rank of $T(S)$ is $2$.
+Additionally, the assumption $K^\perp=L \oplus U$ does not hold in general.
+These issues fall into two categories. \begin{enumerate} \item There are decompositions of the form $K^\perp=L \oplus U(m)$ but for $m \ge 2$.
+Examples of such K3 surfaces are constructed for examples in \cite{HK}.
+The duality between the algebraic cycles of a $K$-polarized K3 surface and the transcendental cycles of an $L$-polarized K3 surface holds only over $\Q$. \item The situation is worse if $K^\perp$ is of signature $(2,0)$ and hence cannot be of the form $U(m)$ for any $m \ge 1$.
+Such a lattice $K$ is given by $K=NS(S)$ for a singular K3 surface $S$.
+Therefore, the natural question ``How can we understand mirror symmetry for singular K3 surfaces?" has been a mysterious problem for a long time.
+Indeed, for a singular K3 surface, the K\"ahler moduli space is of dimension 20 and complex moduli space is of dimension 0, and there seems no mirror partner as a K3 surface.